YoungWoong-Cho/YoungWoong-Cho.github.io/_posts/paper_review/2021-09-28-Convolutional_Recurrent_Network_for_Road_Boundary_Extraction.md

 Thus, the authors create **bird-eye view (BEV) representations** of the sensor readings and use them as the input to the system.
 Though not stated explicitely in the paper, a 3D to 2D "flattening" of the point cloud data can be easily done by removing the z-axis — something like, `pts_2d = pts_3d[:, :2]`.

 At this point, some might argue: "Wait, how can you just remove a dimension?
-Isn't that kinda... losing some information?"
-Well, it's correct.
+Doesn't that kinda... lose some information?"
+Well, that's completely correct.
 Simply removing the last column (which is z-coordinates) will lose some data.
 Therefore, in order to keep our precious 3D information, one or more additional channels are usually added to the input tensor of the LiDAR so that the "height" information can be preserved.

 ### Sidenote: how to retain the 3D information of point cloud
 Convolutional neural network, or CNN, is useful when the spatial relation of the input data is important.
 A conventional 2D convolution operation is well suited for 2D inputs, such as images.
 Applying the idea of CNN to the point clouds is seemingly a nice idea, since spatial relationship among the points are crucial.